petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/client-extensions.md

 Partners will play a critical role in helping customers:

 - Create SDLC for extensions
-- Low code development
+- Use the Low-Code / No-Code development tools
-- Code for backend services or frontend development
+- Wite code for backend services or frontend development
-- Performance of these custom solutions
+- Tune the performance of these custom solutions
-- Maintaining the customization, where required
+- Maintain the customization, where required

 Another thing to note here is, Client Extensions can live anywhere.
 Customers or partners can choose to deploy Client Extensions in their own infrastructure, if they like.

 ## Increased Business Opportunities

 This new approach also creates additional business opportunities for Liferay partners.
-Whereas in the past, partners had to build new versions of their applications with every new version of Liferay.
+In the past, partners had to build new versions of their applications with every new version of Liferay.

 With Client Extensions clean separation can be established since APIs are consistent across updates.
 Partners can not only save time on updating existing solutions, but also accelerate time-to-market for new business opportunities like connectors, solutions, and more.